A Dilemma

 I expect that all of these items are given to JDRF at a DEEP discount and that someone has done a significant bit of cost-benefit analysis on the offering of gift incentives for raising money.
 I really hope it doesn't impact their costs significantly, but then again what does "significantly" mean?
 I'll pretend that they have the right mix of gifts selected such that the gift-to-fundraising elasticity implies that not offering them they would actually decrease the amount of money raised in a given year.
 If there's any research on this, I'd certainly like to see it.

-• "Do these gifts really act as significant incentives
+close - "Do these gifts really act as significant incentives for people to get out and raise money for the organization?"

 Perhaps